Omega Supreme – the first BIG bot of the Transformers franchise.

 The Rocket

 Wow – this is a big rocket!
 Like, really big!
-Made up primarily of the arms and a thin panel along the back, its amazing just the length this rocket reaches, making it as tall as Omega is in his robot mode!
+Made up primarily of the arms and a thin panel along the back, it’s amazing just the length this rocket reaches, making it as tall as Omega is in his robot mode!
 The transformation is very clever, wrapping around circular parts and the top of the rocket opens up to show a small cockpit for Micromasterfigures.
 If I had a complaint, it’s that the prehensile claw that serves as the landing struts tend to slowly slip outwards, so unless you have them flat down Omega’s rocket mode will eventually tilt as one of them gives way.

 The Finished Article